getcarina/getcarina.com/_posts/2016-01-17-deploying-and-building-minecraft-as-a-service.md

 chmod u+x ~/bin/carina
 ```

-With these environment variables set

-* CARINA_USERNAME
-* CARINA_APIKEY

-the credentials for the target and deploy clusters can be obtained, like:
+With the `CARINA_USERNAME` and `CARINA_APIKEY` environment variables set, the credentials for the target and deploy
+clusters can be obtained:

 ```bash
 ~/bin/carina credentials --path=certs $CLUSTER
 ```

 Now we're finally ready to connect, build, and deploy.
 Since I also wanted to secure the proxy connection
-with a Let's Encrypt SSL certificate there became several moving parts.
+with a Let's Encrypt SSL certificate, there were several moving parts.
 I combined the volume usage that
 I learned from [this article](https://getcarina.com/blog/weekly-news-docker-sock-letsencrypt/)
 with the [truly push button, Let's Encrypt image](https://getcarina.com/blog/push-button-lets-encrypt/).